Guides

 - Specificity: identifying the specific crime to be addressed by eliminating the opportunity to commit a crime.

-- opportunity structure: studying a crime to understand the many parts that fit together to make it possible, from the physical environment, conditions, triggers, and potential rewards, in order to understand how to dismantle it and prevent it.
+- Opportunity structure: studying a crime to understand the many parts that fit together to make it possible, from the physical environment, conditions, triggers, and potential rewards, to understand how to dismantle it and prevent it.

-While situational crime prevention is meant to be fluid and dynamic so it can be applied to a variety of situations it has a number of basic tenets.
+While situational crime prevention is meant to be fluid and dynamic so it can be applied to a variety of situations it has several basic tenets.
 The following 25 points are guiding principles of SCP meant to be used as the groundwork for reducing the opportunity and rewards of crime while raising the risk.

 25 Techniques of SCP